crsuzh/Precheck/README.md

 ## Publish webpage

 - Run the command `hugo`.
-Die full webpage is created in the folder `public`.
+The full webpage is created in the folder `public`.
 However, a copy of this folders needs to be created named `docs` (requirement by GitHub pages).
+(Do not simply replace delete the old docs folder, but rather update all the documents from public into `docs`, otherwise you will lose the CNAME file.)

 ```
 cp -a public docs